5 Emerging Data Privacy Trends in 2025

 A DPO’s job is to ensure that all personal data processing at your company is done in a compliant fashion.
 Since that includes employee data, it may be worthwhile to hire one even if you aren’t strictly required to do so.

 The CPRA went into effect on January 1st, 2023.
 Unlike its predecessor, the CCPA, the CPRA has no exemptions for employee data.
-You must protect it just as you protect consumers’ data.
+Employers must protect it just as you protect consumers’ data.
 How to do that?

 Start with a privacy notice.
 With it, you’ll inform your employees: